neopaf/seene-sketchup/README.md

 5. Pick scene.oemodel you want to import (poster.jpg should be in same folder with it) 5a.
 Click Options... to set import quality: 0=best, slowest; default=3 (poor, fast)
 6. Click Import
-7. Wait around 5 minutes
+7. Wait around 20 seconds for default poor quality
+7a. or 10 minutes for best quality, application will totally lock up and not update its screen, that's normal
 8. Be happy
 9. Be creative.
 Combine several Seene-views of one object together or make lots of Seenes in a room and put it in a room in 3D
 10. Publish result somewhere